Ross Hall, Room 202

 The minor requires 29 credits, taken from three areas.

 All courses for the minor must be completed with a grade of C or better.
-If the student's primary major is in A&S, at least 12 credits must be from courses not counted toward the major.

 If you are majoring in another field, but really like mathematics (or find that you are taking a lot of math anyway), consider a concurrent major, dual degree, or minoring in math.
 There have been many physics majors and engineers who have done this, and we also have had dual majors who were in philosophy, modern languages, and computer science.
 A second possibility is to graduate with one major, then return for a Second Bachelor's Degree in mathematics.
 This usually requires more time and coursework; talk to an advisor at the Center for Academic Advising or the Math Department about your options.

 Students may pursue a concurrent major in one or more colleges.
 Only one degree (BA, BS, etc.) will be awarded from the college of the primary major.
 All university curricular requirements, including the University Studies Program requirements, must be met only once.
 Requirements for secondary major(s) will be established by the academic departments and may include college requirements, in addition to all major requirements.
 An academic adviser in each major is required and each adviser must review requirements.
 The degree will be granted on one date only and only one diploma will be awarded.
 Both majors will be indicated on the academic transcript and diploma.